-- You are being bullied at school.
+- You are a victim of bullying at school.

 - You are a survivor of domestic violence.

 - You are experiencing homelessness.

 - You have a disability or are receiving special education services.
 (See the TRLA guide called "Defending Children with Disabilities").

 Just because one of these issues is relevant to your case does not mean a prosecutor or judge will choose to automatically dismiss your charge.